Many new internet marketers and beginner SEOs are still wondering if they should buy backlinks for SEO.

 Again, you can use Google’s search operators and keyword modifiers as I’ve explained above to find relevant sites with contributors that might accept a “bribe” in exchange for linking back to your site for SEO purposes.

 The answer to this question totally depends on you and your risk factor.
-If you can afford spending a couple hundred dollars for a link and don’t care if your website might get penalized in the future, then sure, go for it.
+If you can afford to spend a couple of hundred dollars for a link and don’t care if your website might get penalized in the future, then sure, go for it.

-Personally though I wouldn’t recommend buying links for SEO anymore, not in 2021 at least.
+Personally, though I wouldn’t recommend buying links for SEO anymore, not in 2022 at least.

 Even if there are safer approaches as I’ve detailed above, I still wouldn’t do it.